- Who We Are

 - THE ORDINANCES: We believe that the Lord Jesus Christ has committed two ordinances to the local church: baptism and the Lord’s Supper.
 We believe that Christian baptism is the immersion of a believer in water in the name of the triune God.
 We believe that the Lord’s Supper was instituted by Christ for commemoration of His death.
 We believe that these two ordinances should be observed and administered until the return of the Lord Jesus Christ.

-The coop board chooses which classes to offer according to the following guidelines:
+The coop leadership team chooses which classes to offer according to the following guidelines:

 - Our teachers should come from our coop families and adhere to the Guidelines for Teachers listed below.
 We will not be hiring teachers.